teo330/readometer/README.md

 ## [Features and roadmap](#features-and-roadmap)
 [Suggest a new feature](https://github.com/teo330/readometer/issues/new)
+- [ ] Add option to switch from eye-friendly background to light and dark ones
 - [ ] Add multi-language time-to-read support
 - [ ] Add multi-language support to the webpage
 - [x] Remove special characters from word count